 The International Board meets in full twice a year, appoints senior officers, approves strategic plans and budgets, and determines international policy.
-The chairperson of the international board is Denis St-Amour.
+Click here for a list of international board members.
 The international president and chief executive officer is Kevin Jenkins.
 There are a total of 24 international board members.
 The Council of Members meets every three years.

 National Boards composed of business professionals, church, and social service leaders, govern the work of many national offices, where as many operational decisions are made as possible.
 National directors approve more than 90 per cent of all projects within previously approved budgets.

 Funding for World Vision's work comes largely (almost 80 per cent) from private sources, including individuals, corporations and foundations.
 The remainder comes from governments and multilateral agencies.
 In addition to cash contributions, World Vision accepts gifts-in-kind, typically in the form of food commodities, medicine, and clothing.